lodeguns/Elegans-AI-Artificial-Connectomic-Networks/README.md

 **Additional Code:**
 The Pytorch code will be distributed in this repository under Apache License 2.0.
-Pytorch implementation with Elegans TN as classifier in our [NeuroneLab](https://github.com/NeuRoNeLab/connectome-livecell-cls) repository.
+Pytorch implementation with Elegans TN as a classifier is released in our [NeuroneLab](https://github.com/NeuRoNeLab/connectome-livecell-cls) repository.

 **Connectome Data**